emmanuellesouza/emmanuellesouza/README.md

 - 👋 Hi, I’m @emmanuellesouza
 - 👀 I’m interested in games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning make games
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game
-- 📫 How to reach me ...
+- 📫 How to reach me emmanuelle.souza@escola.pr.gov.br

 <!---
 emmanuellesouza/emmanuellesouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.